wwarthen/RomWBW/Source/Doc/Applications.md

 #### Program Memory

 **`P xxxx`** - Program memory location xxxx.
-This routine will allow you to program a hexadecimal value 'into memory starting at location xxxx.
+This routine will allow you to program a hexadecimal value into memory starting at location xxxx.
 Press 'Enter' on a blank line to return to the Monitor prompt.